anesukuveya16/shift-planner-manager-service/README.md

 # Shift Planner: Manager Service

-This microservice is part of an **employee scheduling system** in the healthcare sector.
+This microservice is part of an **employee scheduling system** in a health care facility.

-The **Manager Microservice** focuses on enabling managers to:
+The **Manager Microservice** focuses on enabling managers to excecute the following operations:

 - View and manage employee schedules
 - Approve or reject shift requests